 Diaper Bag: First, we need the perfect diaper bag!
 I specifically chose a diaper bag that looked like a purse.
 It was just something I wanted for myself.
 My cute diaper bag came with stroller straps and a shoulder strap.
 I have been using this bag for 3 months now, and I love it!
 I have gotten so many compliments on it.
 My husband also has a diaper backpack for when he goes out alone with Baby E.

-Changing Pad: My diaper bag came with a changing pad which I have found very useful.
+Changing Pad: My diaper bag (the purse one) came with a changing pad which I have found very useful.
 If we’re out and about and need to change Baby E at someone’s house or anywhere really, I will use the changing pad.
 At least I know it’s clean, and if he makes a mess, hopefully it goes on the pad (probably wishful thinking).

 Related: Getting Out of the House with a Baby

 Extra Outfits: I know some people say bring one extra outfit.
 Learn from my messy son, bring at least 2 outfits in your diaper bag.
 Maybe even 3-4 depending on how long your trip will be.
 You just never know how many messes a baby may make in one outing!
 You may also want to pack a warm outfit(sleep ‘n play), socks, and hat if it’ll be chilly.
 If you are packing for a newborn, you may want to bring a pair of no scratch mittens.